rokath/trice/README.md

 - Mixed case trice macros are [short](./docs/TriceEncodings.md#flex-short-sub-encoding) trices and the letter i at the end says **i**nside critical section.
 (FLEX encoding)
 - `Trice16( "tim: myFunc %d\n", sysTick );` before and after a function call lets you easy measure the function execution time.
 - As graphical vizualisation you could use a tool similar to [https://github.com/sqshq/sampler](https://github.com/sqshq/sampler).

+## Target timestamps?

 - TRICE has intentionally no target timestamps for performance reasons.
+Also it is not foreseeable which time base is needed in which application.
+On the PC you can display the *reception timestamps*.
+- Because several trice statements can form a single log line, a generally added timestamp would cause difficulties with that.
+This could be handled but adds complexity not worth the effort.
-On the PC you can display the *reception timestampts*.
-But you can add own **timestamps as parameters** for exact embedded time measurements.
+- But you can add own **timestamps as parameters** for exact embedded time measurements.
 Having several devices with trice timestamps, **network timing measurement** is possible.

+### Target timestamp examples

+- Lets say you have a 16 bit systick, called `SYSTICKVAL16` and 16 bit timestamps are fine for you:
+  - Simply add `trice16( "time:@%5u:", SYSTICKVAL16 );` everywhere you need exact time.
+  - Or use `trice16( "time:@%5u:My values are %d, %d, %d\n", SYSTICKVAL16, my0, my1, my2 );`
+- Same with a 32 bit systick, called `SYSTICKVAL32`:
+  - Simply add `trice32( "time:@%9u:", SYSTICKVAL32 );` everywhere you need exact time.
+  - Or use `trice32( "time:@%9u:My values are %d, %d, %d\n", SYSTICKVAL32, my0, my1, my2 );`

 ## How it approximately works